waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 ```

 Failure/Error: expect(link.tags).to include('education')
-       expected [] to include 'education'
+       expected [] to include "education"
 ```

 So, the test is filling out the form correctly since we added a new input fields but the data doesn't end up in the database.
 Time to fix it in server.rb.